ethanmuller/generator-mg-redux/app/templates/README.md

-#gulp-init

-Very basic Gulp starter project.
-Coffee, SCSS, and a server with live reload.
+#gulp-mg

+A generator for developing static sites featuring Gulp, Pattern Lab, Sass, CoffeeScript, and an auto-reloading server.

 ## Requirements

-- Git, obviously
 - Gulp (`npm install -g gulp`)
 - Bower (`npm install -g bower`)
-- PHP if you're on Windows.
-If you're on a Mac, you already have it
+- If you're on Windows, PHP.
+If you're on a Mac, you already have PHP.
+If you're on Linux, you probably know whether or not you have PHP installed.

 ## Setup